 Wining Dining Shopping

 Close to the St. Stephen’s Cathedral in Vienna, the popular Austrian bar and restaurant chain Wein & Co has opened a new branch.
-The reason for complete renovation of the already existing catering area of a Gründerzeit building was the possibility to extend the company to three levels and to modernise them.
-On an area of 800 square metres, BEHF Architects architecturally implemented the motto “Wining Dining Shopping” creating a spacious suite of rooms as well as a distinctive ambience.
+The reason for complete renovation of the already existing catering area of a Gründerzeit building was the possibility that arose for the company to expand over three floors, giving them a contemporary design in the process.